crbilladeau/javascriptexcercises-part1/README.md

 Hello!
-Here are a bunch of javascript projects that I worked on mostly for practicing specific JS skills.
+Here are a bunch of JavaScript projects that I worked on mostly for practicing specific JS skills.